kirilltitov/FDBSwift/README.md

 //                                                                      ^^^^^^^^^^^^^  notice this plz

 try transaction.commit()
-// No explicit rollback yet, but you can just leave transaction object in place and it rollbacks itself on `deinit`
+// No explicit rollback yet, but you can just leave transaction object in place and it rollbacks itself
+// on `deinit`
 ```

 ## Warning

-This package is on extremely early stage.
+This package is on ~extremely~ quite early stage.
 Though I did some RW-tests on my machine (macOS), I do not recommend to use it in real production (yet) (soon tho).

 ## TODOs